shivam-chavan-05/Chronic-Heart-Failure-Prediction/README.md

 ### Introduction
-In this report, I will present the methodology, results, and insights from developing a binary classification model using the Naive Bayes algorithm.
+In this report, I will present the methodologies, results, and insights from developing a binary classification model using the Naive Bayes algorithm.
 The objective of this assignment was to gain